-- Stairway placement is a critical factor in the framing of the house and their location must be identified before setting the floor joists.
-Extreme care must be taken to ensure the joists are installed square to the foundation. - 1.
-Review the prints and floor joist plans for: - the location of the stairway opening - the location of any LVLs (Microlams) which rest on the sill/top plates - > the starting point for the floor joist layout - > the spacing for the floor joists (16", 19.2", and 24" o.c.) - any floor joist which will be off layout due to plumbing or framing issues
+- Layout of the floor joists is critical for proper support of the structure.
+Extreme care must be taken to ensure the joists are installed square to the foundation. - Stairway placement is a critical factor in the framing of the house.

-For the first floor, mark their location on the sill plates.
-(See Figure 5.8).
+- When installing the floor joist, work from inside the building from platform ladders. - > Do not lean over or sit on the walls. - 1.
+Review the prints and floor joist plans for: - the location of the stairway opening - the location of any LVLs (Microlams) which rest on the sill/top plates - the starting point for the floor joist layout - any floor joist which will be off layout due to plumbing or framing issues then mark their location on the sill plates.
+(See Figure 5.15).